andrew-johnson-4/andrew-johnson-4/README.md

 * ✓ Bootstrap Compile a CLI that dumps S-Expression fragments
 * Bootstrap Compile a CLI that normalizes then dumps S-Expression fragments
-   * ✓ Atom convenience functions
-   * ✓ Cons convenience functions
-   * ✓ user-defined functions
-   * ✓ local variable convenience functions
+   * ✓ user defined functions
-   * ✓ control flow functions
+   * ✓ control flow
-   * data structure functions
+   * data structures
    * eval-soft
 * Bootstrap Compile a CLI that parses, normalizes, then dumps S-Expression fragments
 * Bootstrap Compile a CLI that parses, verifies, normalizes, then dumps S-Expression fragments